heckintosh/Kharon-mod/README.md

 - Call stack spoofing.

 ## Execution in memory
-Supports injection of dotnet assembly, PE file, shellcode, and Beacon Object File (BOF).
+Supports injection of dotnet assembly, shellcode, and Beacon Object File (BOF).
 All execution is inline with exception of the shellcode for a while.

 ### General
 Allows customization of injection techniques, including: